Chocolate Hazelnut Spread (Homemade Nutella)

 Homemade Nutella

 Second of all, how could anything actually be better than Nutella??
 Well, this stuff is.
-Obviously the texture is not the same - it's got a slightly grittier, more natural texture, which is less pronounced if you start with blanched hazelnuts.
-It's not perfectly smooth as frosting like Nutella is.
+Obviously, the texture is not the same – it’s got a slightly grittier, more natural texture, which is less pronounced if you start with blanched hazelnuts.
+It’s not as smooth as frosting like Nutella is.

 Homemade Nutella 2

 And the flavor is so much better!
 Definitely nuttier, as Nutella has more sugar than it actually does hazelnuts.
-I definitely regret telling Hubby to taste my homemade version, because now it's going to be gone before I know it!
-He actually said that he was thinking about it while he was at work, it was that good!
+I definitely regret telling Mr. Dreamboat to taste the homemade version, because now it’s going to be gone before I know it!
+He actually said that he was thinking about it while he was at work; it was that good!

 Homemade Nutella Overhead